lsst-sqre/safir/docs/user-guide/slack-webhook.rst

    Since the exception is by definition unknown, this carries some inherent risk of disclosing security-sensitive data to Slack.
    If you use this feature, consider making the Slack channel to which the incoming webhook is connected private, and closely review exception handling in any code related to secrets.

-If your application has additional exceptions for which you are installing exception handlers, those exceptions should inherit from `~safir.slack.SlackIgnoredException`.
+If your application has additional exceptions for which you are installing exception handlers, those exceptions should inherit from `~safir.slack.webhook.SlackIgnoredException`.
 This exception class has no behavior and can be safely used as an additional parent class with other base classes.
 It flags the exception for this route class so that it will not be reported to Slack.